227 series

 The 227 series (227系, 227-kei) is a DC electric multiple unit (EMU) train operated by West Japan Railway Company (JR-West) for use on suburban services in the Kansai and Chūgoku regions of Japan since 14 March 2015.

 On 14 March 2015, the 227-0 series trains, branded "Red Wing", commenced operation in the Hiroshima area.
 They are the first new train to be introduced to the Hiroshima area in 32 years.

 From 16 March 2019, the 227-1000 series began operating in the Kansai region on the Wakayama Line, Sakurai Line, and Kisei Main Line (Kinokuni Line), marking their introduction outside the Hiroshima area.

 Starting on 22 July 2023, 227-500 series trains, branded "Urara", were introduced in the greater Okayama and Fukuyama (Okayama/Bingo) areas.

+On 27 June 2026, 227-500 series trains under the brand "Kizashi" began operations in the Yamaguchi area.

 Design

 Trains have unpainted stainless steel bodies.
 Each motored car has one motored bogie.
 The first batch of trains, branded "Red Wing", have logos applied on the sides of the body and on the prominent anti-fall plates on the front ends, which inspired the name.

 Passenger saloons use LED lighting, and the trains are equipped with universal access toilets and wheelchair spaces.
 They are also equipped with LED passenger information displays.

 The 227 series design is based on the earlier 225 series, also with lightweight stainless steel bodies.